barnabycollins/blog/_posts/2023-05-02-sound-tech-for-djs.markdown

 <iframe src="https://www.desmos.com/calculator/2aeoaedz8u" style="min-height:200px" width="100%"></iframe>

-There are four things that define an analogue signal: its channel count, its level, the connector it uses, and whether or not it's balanced.
-Balanced audio is important in live music, but less important for DJs, so I'll talk about the first three now and skip balanced audio until the end of the article.
+There are five things that define a signal: its channel count, its level, whether it's analogue or digital, the connector it uses, and whether or not it's balanced.
+Balanced audio is important in live music, but less important for DJs, so I'll talk about the first four now and skip balanced audio until the end of the article.

 ## Audio channels